swift-server/sswg/process/incubation.md

 ### Pitch

-Pitches are written proposals of new libraries or tools, including ideas for new features in existing libraries or tools.
+Pitches are written proposals of new libraries or tools including ideas for new features in existing libraries or tools.
 They are used to collect feedback from the community and help define the exact scope of a project prior to writing code.
 Pitches are submitted by creating a new thread in the Swift Server forum area.

 ### Proposal